Arcadia at the End of the El Lines

 People seldom think of History when they visit a park, but history fairly oozes from Chicago parks.
 The parks themselves bear names of persons presumed (at least officially) to be historically important and thus worthy of commemoration.
 Of the ten experimental neighborhood parks opened in 1905 for example, nine—Sherman, Ogden, Palmer, McGuane (the former Mark White Square) and Bessemer parks, and Russell, Davis, Armour and Cornell squares—were named for figures who were significant to the development of Chicago.

 The list of local notables honored by having a park named after him or her in no way matches the list of local notables in breadth or length.
 Naming was and is usually done on a political rather than an historical basis.
 Humboldt Park, for example, was so named because it sat in the middle of what was then a German neighborhood.
-In short, who got remembered depended on who did the remembering—one reason why as late as 2005 only 42 of Chicago's 555 parks are named for a woman.
+In short, who got remembered depended on who did the remembering—one reason why as late as 2005 only 42 of Chicago's 555 parks were named for a woman.
 (Parks officials have tried to redress that apparent imbalance; in 2004, for example, the Chicago Park District renamed 15 parks in honor of women.
 Whether that was a political, rather than an historical judgment, is debatable.)

 Chicago’s public parks are by now themselves historical artifacts.
 Time and official indifference have taken their inevitable toll of the original inventory of park strictures and landscapes.
 Nowhere is this more true than in and around Jackson Park, site of the World Columbian Exposition.
 The structures and exhibits of the fair were meant to be temporary, and most the fair buildings were destroyed at the end of the exposition, victims of a spectacular fire whose flames reputedly dazzled sailors miles out on Lake Michigan.